-In the absence of a SHS, a preliminary harvest plan will be required in addition to the forest harvest plan.
+In the absence of a SHS, a preliminary harvest plan will be required in addition to the final harvest plan.

-Ground rules 7.2.1 - 7.2.3 apply to both a spatial and non-spatial harvest plan.
+Ground rules 7.2.1 - 7.2.4 apply to both a spatial and non-spatial harvest plan.

-- 7.2.1 Roadside vegetation shall be protected in harvest areas to limit the line-of-sight distance across the harvest area.
-To minimize breaks in the vegetation screen, only one road entry point shall be commonly allowed into the harvest area. - 7.2.2 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high. - 7.2.3 Alberta permanent sample plots and protective notations as enabled by the Public Lands Act shall not be disturbed or harvested unless such action is approved by Alberta.
-PSP's shall also be protected from blowdown by preservation of the existing blue painted (GPS'd) buffer.
+- 7.2.1 Line of sight shall be minimized where harvest areas are adjacent to accessible permanent Class I, II or Class III dry or all weather roads.
+Targets for the limits of sight distance should be 400 m, but may be exceeded if well justified in FHP.
+To minimize breaks in the vegetation screen, only one road entry point should be commonly allowed into the harvest area.
+Further examples that limit the line-ofsight distance across the harvest area include topography, protection of roadside vegetation, and strategic placement of structure retention in harvest areas. - 7.2.2 Direct distance to wildlife hiding cover should not exceed 200 m. - 7.2.3 Timber harvesting shall not occur on any area where the likelihood of soil water table increases following harvesting is high, and the risk that the reforested area will not achieve the regeneration standard is also high. - 7.2.4 Alberta permanent sample plots and protective notations as enabled by the Public Lands Act shall not be disturbed or harvested unless such action is approved by Alberta.
+PSP's shall also be protected from blowdown by preservation of any existing buffer.